tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

         vlans:
         - network3

-Note that the selector values are supplied by the fulfillment service; these values are used to label the created Hosts without any input needed from the tenant.
+Note that the selector values are supplied by the Fulfillment Service; these values are used to label the created Hosts without any input needed from the tenant.

-If the tenant wishes to specify host properties, they can filter hosts by specifying hostSelectors that use standard Kubernetes `matchLabel` and `matchExpression` syntax; for example, this HostPool specification will require that the fc430 hosts be located on rack R2, but not in cabinet C2:
+If the tenant wishes to specify host properties, they can filter hosts by specifying hostSelectors that use standard Kubernetes `matchLabel` and `matchExpression` syntax; for example, this HostPool CR requires that the fc430 hosts be located on rack R2, but not in cabinet C2:

     apiVersion: o-sac.openshift.io/v1alpha1
     kind: HostPool
     metadata:
       name: examplehostpool
     spec:
-      hostRequests:
+      hostSets:
+        workers:
-      - resourceClass: fc430
+          resourceClass: fc430
           replicas: 2
           hostSelectors:
             matchLabels:
               row: R2
             matchExpressions:
             - op: NotIn
               key: cabinet
               values: ["C2"]
+        gpus:
-      - resourceClass: h100
+          resourceClass: h100
           replicas: 1
       selector:
         matchLabels:
           hostPoolUID: 66b8ed6f-1af2-4892-ac12-47bd47dacd40